 Ambiguity is the defining feature of consulting work.
-Clients rarely arrive with neatly packaged problems—they bring symptoms, frustrations, and vague objectives like “improve profitability” or “figure out why we’re losing market share.”
-Your ability to transform this ambiguity into actionable structure separates you from candidates who freeze when faced with open-ended questions.
+Clients rarely arrive with neatly packaged problems — they bring symptoms, frustrations, and vague objectives like “improve profitability” or “figure out why we’re losing market share.”
+Your ability to transform this ambiguity into actionable structure is what separates strong candidates from those who freeze at open-ended questions.

 Why Ambiguity Is Actually Your Advantage

-Based on our analysis of 800+ case interviews, candidates who embrace ambiguity outperform those who seek immediate clarity.
+Candidates who embrace ambiguity consistently outperform those who seek immediate clarity.
 The reason is counterintuitive: ambiguous problems give you room to demonstrate structured thinking, while overly specific questions test only execution.

 Top consulting firms design their interviews around ambiguity precisely because it mirrors real client work.
-When a retail CEO says “our competitors are killing us,” that statement contains zero actionable information—until you structure it.
+When a retail CEO says “our competitors are killing us,” that statement contains zero actionable information — until you structure it.
+In our experience coaching candidates through McKinsey, BCG, and Bain interviews, the ability to take a vague prompt and produce a crisp, MECE breakdown in under two minutes is the single strongest predictor of case performance.

 The Four-Step Framework for Structuring Ambiguity